epigen/enrichment_analysis/README.md

 - general configuration (config/config.yaml):
     - region_annotation: path to the region annotation .csv file (see below)
     - results_dir: path to the directory for the enrichment results (results directory)
+    - genome: genome reference that was used ('hg38' or 'mm10')
     - parameters for cluster execution: partition, memory, threads (if in doubt try the default values)
     - an example is provided in the repository
 - region annotation: CSV file with 3 columns